UN-OCHA/local-reverse-proxy/d8-templates/setup-notes.md

 `./cert-gen.sh PROJECTNAME.test`

-* Step 3:
+## Step 3:
+**Set up directory in BASEDIR/STACK**
+Suggesting BASEDIR is /srv/PROJECTNAME, if there's only one site for that project, or /srv/PROJECTNAME/PROJECTID for projects with two versions (e.g if there's a Drupal 7 and Drupal 8 version of the same site).
-Set up directory.
-Suggesting in /srv/PROJECTNAME, but can be anywhere as long as it's configured in step 4.
+It can be anywhere as long as it's configured in step 4, but the commands below assume /srv/PROJECTNAME.
-This assumes you already have PROJECTNAME-site repo cloned onto your machine, in a different location.
+This also assumes you already have PROJECTNAME-site repo cloned onto your machine, in a different location.
 If not, do that now. https://github.com/UN-OCHA/PROJECTNAME-site/

 `sudo mkdir -p /srv/PROJECTNAME/local/srv/`